tnthi115/tvim/README.md

 - [x] configure cmp to give cmdline completion
   - [x] done, but fix the selection confirmation
 - [x] add https://github.com/LunarVim/bigfile.nvim or manual https://youtu.be/pf50INuhY-c?si=5deIZ9MMVE-8ycFI
+- [ ] update leetcode.nvim keybinds with new commands and update config if needed